Reading Latin is not as hard is sometimes believed, but then it is believed to be very hard indeed.

 An additional bonus, it that it also much easier to remember vocabulary in a sentence then in lists.

 This isn't for everyone and a more formal approach may suit you better, but I'm talking about playing with language and learning Latin as a hobby and fun past-time.
 You don't have to learn everything all at once.

-Ware not using it as a Lingua Franca anymore are we?
-(Apart from Nuntii Latini, and a few others ...).
+We're not using it as a Lingua Franca anymore are we?
+(Apart from a few cool sites ...).